Begin typing your search above and press return to search.

+In a first, the Bangladesh women’s cricket team beat six-time and defending champions India by three wickets to clinch their maiden Asia Cup trophy in Kuala Lumpur on Sunday.
 In a low-scoring final of 113, needing two off the last delivery of the match, Jahanara Alam hit the Indian skipper Harmanpreet Kaur towards deep mid-wicket and ran for a double to chase down the target.

 Receiving felicitations after emerging victorious does not serve half the purpose of uplifting a game or athletes, it is by evoking the sense of togetherness through the journey of winning we can actually develop the sport.